t-doc-org/common/docs/reference/elements.md

       media: print
     - https://example.com/styles.css
   ```

+`subject`
+: The subject covered by the document.
+This may be used by print stylesheets in
+  headers or footers.

 `versions`
 : A map overriding the versions of JavaScript dependencies on a page.
 The keys